jarrodlucia/bigip_elk_server/docs/class1/module1/lab2.rst

 In this task you will Import a Postman Collection & Environment for this lab.
 Perform the following steps to complete this task:

 #.
-Open the Postman tool by clicking the |image8| icon of the taskbar of
+Open the Postman tool by clicking the |image8| icon of the desktop of
    your Linux Jumphost

 #.
 Click the 'Import' button in the top left of the Postman window